ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>

 <h3>3.
-Top 10 Best React Libraries You Should Try in 2025 - <a href="https://medium.com/lets-code-future/top-10-best-react-libraries-you-should-try-in-2025-3bb0db2ecffa" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 13 Next.js Open Source Projects with Most GitHub Stars⭐ - <a href="https://medium.com/lets-code-future/top-13-next-js-open-source-projects-with-most-github-stars-7a3398a5d5d5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Let’s Code Future`**

-<blockquote>Hey there, fellow developers!
-I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>
+<blockquote>Hey, developers! 👋Sachin here with an exciting list of top Next.js open-source projects that you should check out.
+Whether you’re building…</blockquote>

 <h3>4.
-Nuqs: Because URLs Should Do More - <a href="https://medium.com/@iamlope/nuqs-because-urls-should-do-more-5d5d86e873c1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 React Libraries/Frameworks for 2025: Boost Your Development Efficiency and Performance 🚀 - <a href="https://medium.com/gitconnected/top-10-react-libraries-frameworks-for-2025-boost-your-development-efficiency-and-performance-136832d9b859" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lope`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Move beyond local state — Go beyond, plus ultra.</blockquote>
+<blockquote>React is the go-to frontend library for modern web development, and in 2025 you can use some powerful tools from the ecosystem which we…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>